sportdb/sport.db/alphabets/benchmark/README.md

 into `AAAaaa EEee IIiii NNnn OOOooo Ssss UUUuuu`?

 Let's say you have German football club names such as:
 Bayern München · 1.
-FC Köln · Preußen Münster
+FC Köln · Preußen Münster.
 Or Spanish club names such as:
 Atlético Madrid · Málaga CF · Sporting Gijón

 What's the fastest way to remove all accents and diacritic marks from the char(acter)s?
 Let's count the way
 and let's turn
 `Bayern München` into `Bayern Munchen` or `Bayern Muenchen`.